This guide will help you cope with every aspect of the PI cognitive assessment in 2021.

-Get the 5 most important tips for success and join the discussion to receive answers to your questions.
+Watch my video guide and also get the 6 most important tips for success on the test.
+You can join the discussion at the bottom to receive answers to your questions.
 Let’s start!

 Tip 1: Know the 9 Question Types